Wanderer7-sk/Software-course-design/README.md

 # Software-course-design
-The client side and server side of the indoor pedestrian system are built
+The client side of the indoor pedestrian system are built Use the Vue3 frame